-West Virginia Northern Community College (WVNCC or the College) is providing its financial statements for the fiscal year 2021, along with a comparative of fiscal years 2020 and 2019.
+West Virginia Northern Community College (WVNCC or the College) is providing its financial statements for the years ended June 30, 2022 and 2021.
 There are three Financial Statements presented: the Statements of Net Position; the Statements of Revenues, Expenses, and Changes in Net Position; and the Statements of Cash Flows as required by GASB reporting standards.
-This section of the annual financial report focuses on an overview of the College's financial performance during the fiscal year ended June 30, 2021, with comparisons to the two previous fiscal years (June 30, 2020 and 2019).
+This section of the annual financial report focuses on an overview of the College's financial performance during the fiscal year ended June 30, 2022, with comparisons to the two previous fiscal years (June 30, 2021 and 2020).